The World Thinks in Poetry

 Sinking my claws into starfish and wet sand

-And joining an inky symphony I hear chiming far below.
+And joining the inky symphony chiming far below.

 … One day in the woods, you might come across an empty cabin